manossaratsis/manossaratsis.com/content/research/index.md

 {:toc}
 {:.sidebar}

-# Understanding environmental performance in buildings and cities.
+# Measuring the performance of our built environment.
 ---

-If you can't measure it, you can't manage it.
+You can't measure what you can't manage.
 The first step to making our buildings and cities more sustainable is being able to quantify what does and doesn't work about them.
-My research focuses on building- and urban-scale environmental performance metrics for operational energy, daylighting, microclimatic conditions and walkability.
+My research focuses on building-scale and urban-scale environmental performance metrics for operational energy, daylighting, microclimatic conditions and walkability.
 My goal is to enable the proliferation of clean energy and minimal footprint design in our built environment.

 ##Conference Proceedings